dantrevino/talks/evangelist.md

 A Blockstack evangelist is:
  - An individual who is passionate about the Blockstack platform and ideals
  - Willing to share with fellow evangelists
- - Part Product Marketer, part developer/tinkerer, maybe (usually) both
+ - Part product marketer, part developer/tinkerer, maybe both

 **What are the product areas that I should learn to become a Blockstack expert?**  Based on my current understanding, I would break it down this way below.
 What am I missing?
 What sections are in the wrong place?